Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 - National Trust for Historic Preservation: Grants ranging from $2,500 to $25,000 for preservation planning and emergency repairs

-- Local Community Foundations: Often prioritize cemetery preservation as part of historic preservation initiatives
+- Local Community Foundations: Often prioritize cemetery preservation as part of broader historic preservation initiatives

-- Religious Organization Foundations: Provide funding for faith-based cemeteries, particularly historic religious cemeteries
+- Religious Organization Foundations: Provide funding for faith-based cemeteries, particularly those with historic significance

 These foundations understand the unique challenges cemeteries face and often provide more accessible funding than federal programs.
-Local community foundations may be particularly valuable partners since they understand regional needs and priorities.
+Local community foundations can be particularly valuable partners since they understand regional needs and priorities.

 Cemetery Fundraising Strategies

-Memorial benches and trees offer families meaningful ways to honor their loved ones while supporting cemetery improvements.
-These programs generate cemetery revenue while enhancing the cemetery's beauty and providing lasting memorialization opportunities.
+Cemetery memorial programs like memorial benches and trees offer families meaningful ways to honor loved ones while supporting cemetery improvements.
+These programs enhance the cemetery's beauty while providing lasting memorialization opportunities.
 Successful programs typically include professional installation, maintenance agreements, and attractive placement throughout the grounds.

-Memorial walkways using engraved bricks or pavers create lasting tributes while funding pathway improvements and ongoing maintenance.
+Memorial walkways using engraved bricks or pavers create lasting tributes while funding pathway improvements.
 These programs work particularly well when tied to specific improvement projects, allowing donors to see direct results from their contributions.

-Historical tours and community events provide excellent fundraising opportunities for cemeteries:
+Historical tours and community events provide excellent fundraising opportunities:

 - Seasonal historical tours focusing on notable burials, architecture, or specific time periods